 That night, as I looked out over the airport's blue lights ...
-I decided police work was what I really wanted, had always wanted and worked toward, and now what I would commit to.
 I realized the old saying that you can never go back was true.
 My old high school friends were too young for me.
 My new friends would never understand Vietnam.
 I thought once more of my friends in Vietnam.
+Most would have rotated for DEROS, or a new base somewhere.
+A few would reup for another Vietnam tour of duty.
 Somehow, "friends" was too mild a word.
-It ran deeper than that, and I resolved if ever I could help them I would.
-Broderick Crawford had known what I was soon to know: the War never will leave you ... not for a day ... but life was worth living, and the country was worth fighting for, and your comrades - that's the word - are worth hanging in there for - forever.
+It ran deeper than that, and I resolved if I could find a way to help them, I would.
+Broderick Crawford had known what I was soon to understand: War never will leave you ... not for a day ... but life was worth living, and the country was worth fighting for, and your comrades, that's the word, are worth helping and listening to forever.

 Dawn was again approaching.
 The war-ghosts lingering in the dark fields of mist below evaporated with the California sun, and were nowhere to be seen.
-The ghosts of my boyhood and wild death cry of tear streaming joy was beckoning for just one more ride over Airplane Hill - and if you listen close, you can still hear the echoes of metal roller-skate wheels, whoops and hoorahs, and screeching tires from innocent boyhood nam War-Stories.com: 366th SPS K-9, Airplane Hill 1966, by Don Poss.
-1966.
+The ghosts of my boyhood and wild death cry of tear streaming joy was beckoning for just one more ride over Airplane Hill ... and if you listen close, you can still hear the echoes of metal roller-skate wheels, whoops and hoorahs, and screeching tires from innocent boyhood years- Yahoooooooo!

-years -- Yahoooooooo!